 Adjustments for differential attrition do not overturn the conclusion that LSP participation reduces achievement.
-Columns 4 through 6 of Table 7 report results after dropping risk sets with the largest attrition differentials.
-This trimmed sample is constructed by computing risk set-specific differential attrition rates, ordering students according to the rate for their risk set, and dropping the 25 percent of students with the largest differentials.
-Column 4 shows that follow-up rates in the remaining sample are roughly 90 percent, and column 5 shows that differences in attrition between lottery winners and losers are small enough to be no longer statistically significant.
-As can be seen in column 6, 2SLS estimates of voucher effects are essentially unchanged by the trimming procedure.
-Combined with the observation that baseline characteristics remain balanced in the sample with follow-up scores, these results suggest that the attrition process is not very selective.
-Our full sample lottery estimates are therefore unlikely to be compromised by attrition.
+Columns (4) through (6) of Table 7 report results after dropping risk sets with the largest attrition differentials.
+This trimmed sample is constructed by computing risk set-specific differential attrition rates, ordering students according to the rate for their risk set and dropping the 25 percent of students with the largest differentials.
+Column (4) shows that followup rates in the remaining sample are roughly 90 percent, and column (5) shows that differences in attrition between lottery winners and losers are small enough to be no longer statistically significant.
+As can be seen in column (6), 2SLS estimates of voucher effects are essentially unchanged by the trimming procedure.
+Combined with the observation that baseline characteristics remain balanced in the sample with followup scores, these results suggest that the attrition process is not very selective.
+Our full sample lottery estimates are therefore likely to be reliable.

-Columns 7 and 8 display estimated bounds on local average treatment effects for compliers.
+Columns (7) and (8) display estimated bounds on local average treatment effects for compliers.
 These bounds are relatively wide because of the large difference in attrition rates between lottery winners and losers.
 Upper bounds for math, science, and social studies are negative, however, and the associated confidence intervals rule out small positive effects.
-The estimated upper bound for math is -0.18σ , and this estimate is statistically significant at the five-percent level.
+The estimated upper bound for math is -0.18σ , and this estimate is statistically significant at the 5-percent level.
 The conclusion that LSP vouchers reduce math scores is therefore robust to this conservative adjustment for differential attrition.